Keynote&Plenaries

 IEEE Fellow

-Following the completion of his Ph.D., Dr. Benbouzid joined the University of Amiens, where he held the position of Associate Professor in electrical engineering.
-Since September 2004, he has been affiliated with the University of Brest, Brest, France, where he currently serves as a Full Professor in electrical engineering.
-Additionally, he holds the distinguished positions of a Distinguished Professor at the Shanghai Maritime University in Shanghai, China.
-Prof. Benbouzid primary research interests and expertise include control of electric machines, variable-speed drives for traction, propulsion, and renewable energy applications, and fault diagnosis of electric machines.
+After receiving the Ph.D. degree, he joined the University of Amiens, where he was an Associate Professor of electrical and computer engineering.
+Since September 2004, he has been with the University of Brest, Brest, France, where he is currently a Full Professor of electrical engineering.
+He is also a Distinguished Professor at the Shanghai Maritime University, Shanghai, China.
+His main research interests and experience include the analysis, design, and control of electric machines; variable-speed drives for traction, propulsion, and renewable energy applications; and fault diagnosis of electric machines.